 Tips & Tricks

-- If you're worried about a soggy bottom sprinkle a little flour over the pastry before adding the aprictos and this will ensure any extra juices are soaked up.
+- If you're worried about a soggy bottom sprinkle a little extra flour or cornstarch over the pastry before adding the apricots and this will ensure any extra juices are soaked up.

 - It's also fine to use frozen fruit.
 But again, it's best to make sure it's throughly defrosted first and any juices are drained before you add it to the pie crust.